EdTonatto/ROCKETSEAT-Ignite-ReactJS-Projeto-1/README.md

 # ToDO

 **ToDO** is a project of a to-do list web page presented by [Rocketseat](https://www.rocketseat.com.br/)'s course of ReactJS as a [challenge](https://efficient-sloth-d85.notion.site/Desafio-01-Praticando-os-conceitos-do-ReactJS-91fd63dd1a5b4a2796152de293ec1074#216494e51e124dababb1a011c31986de) to the first chapter.
+It uses ReactJS with Typescript Vite as a build tool.

 Between the features of **ToDO** are:
   - Adding a new task.